 Arkadia ShortFest is an international short film festival, which happens in the town of Băicoi, Prahova.
 What do they offer?
 3 days of artistic events, taking place in an authentic space and making easier for Prahova’s surroundings new generation the access to art and culture.

 Evolution!
 Mallorca International Film Festival is the fastest growing competitive, international film festival in the Mediterranean.
-Now in its 6th year, it is based in the heart of Mallorca’s buzzing center of Palma.
+Now in its 6th year, it is based in the heart of Mallorca’s buzzing centre of Palma.
 For 10 days, EMIFF showcases features, shorts, documentaries, music videos, animation shorts and experimental shorts by filmmakers from Mallorca and around the world to an audience of film executives, journalists, film fans and filmmakers.
 Along with screenings, there are seminars, workshops, and parties to allow everyone a chance to share their passion for film.

 Sguardi Altrove is a non-profit cultural association founded in 1993 with the aim of researching and promoting films and videos made by women.
 The festival’s aim is to encourage a reflection on topics relevant to women, articulated in their specific cultural, political and social context.
-Sguardi Altrove has always been exploring work from different countries and cultures, promoting in particular the circulation of films that are less likely to have access to commercial venues.
+Sguardi Altrove has always been exploring work from different countries and cultures, promoting, in particular, the circulation of films that are less likely to have access to commercial venues.
 The festival has succeeded over the years in winning over a diverse public as well as the national and international press.

 The International Short Film Festival of Cyprus is the official competition festival for short films in Cyprus.
 The festival was set up by the Cultural Services of the Ministry of Education and Culture and Rialto Theatre in 2000.
 Initially, it involved only a national competition section, but, since 2011 it expanded into an international competition.
 One of the primary concerns of the ISFFC is to accentuate the independence of short films as an art form and to create a special environment and audience for them.
 By presenting an interesting variety of international short film productions, it offers its visitors a diverse forum and serves as a popular meeting point for filmmakers and audiences from both Cyprus and abroad.